Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Still on the image.
 The parent component (also known as the root component), label `TodoContainer`, holds all the other components (known as children components).
 The `Header` component renders the header contents, the `InputTodo` component accepts the user’s input, the `TodosList` component renders the todos list and finally, the `TodoItem` component takes care of each of the todos items.

 With this breakdown, we will be creating five different components in isolation.
-Having this instinct shows that you are **thinking in React!**
+If you want, you can further decompose the `TodoItem` into smaller components – one holding the checkbox, another holding the todos task and then one holding the delete button.

+This way, you are putting on the React cap which makes you think the React way.

 Moving on.